hhicks658/pig-game/README.md

 *players choose to roll or hold during their turn.

-*rolling adds points unless a 1 is rolled
+*rolling adds points unless a 1 is rolled.

-*rolling a 1 ends the turnn and removes turn points *holding saves points and ends the turn.
+*rolling a 1 ends the turnn and removes turn points.

+*holding saves points and ends the turn.

 *first player nto reach the winning score wins

 ##Requirements